Oncade/pong-multiplayer-example/Assets/Generated/docs/DefaultApi.md

 Gets a Specific User

-Gets a specific user by email or unique user ID.
+Gets a specific user by name, email, or unique user ID.

 ### Example
 ```csharp